Newly Released Report, and Associated Organic Dairy Brand Scorecard, Enables Defrauded Consumers and Wholesale Buyers to “Vote with Their Pocketbooks”

 Kastel opined that this new announcement could be a direct response to the public pressure it received when it “inspected” a massive Aurora Dairy facility last year after alleged wrongdoings were profiled in the Washington Post.
 In that case, the USDA was criticized for making an appointment to verify if the cattle were being properly grazed.

-“There are businesses marketing milk that skirt organic regulations,” says Marie Burcham, JD, Farm and Food Policy Analyst for Cornucopia and lead researcher on the dairy project.
+“There are businesses marketing milk that skirt organic regulations,” says Kestrel Burcham, JD, Farm and Food Policy Analyst for Cornucopia and lead researcher on the dairy project.
 “These dairies harm the environment, compromise the nutritional content of organic dairy products, and sacrifice the well-being of livestock.
 Essentially, they echo the practices of the conventional livestock market.”

 “Of special importance,” states Burcham, “is the ability to differentiate these brands on the store shelf, because not everyone can take the time to do the background research that is sometimes needed in our complex food market.
 The scorecard does just that—letting people know how brands rate on things like grass feeding, dedication to pasturing, how the calves are treated, and so much more.”